GVR Report cover Luxury Goods Market Size, Share & Trends Report

 Key Luxury Goods Company Insights

-Some of the key companies operating in the luxury goods market include LVMH Group, Chanel LTD, Burberry Group PLC, Prada S.p.A, Kering SA, Rolex SA, Richemont S.A., Estée Lauder Companies Inc., L'Oréal S.A., and others.
+Some of the key companies operating in the luxury goods industry include LVMH Group, Chanel LTD, Burberry Group PLC, Prada S.p.A, Kering SA, Rolex SA, Richemont S.A., Estée Lauder Companies Inc., L'Oréal S.A., and others.

 • LVMH Groupis a French multinational luxury goods conglomerate that owns a vast portfolio of prestigious brands across different sectors, including fashion and leather goods, perfumes and cosmetics, watches and jewelry, wines and spirits, and selective retailing.
 Some of the well-known brands under LVMH include Louis Vuitton, Dior, Givenchy, Fendi, Bulgari, TAG Heuer, Sephora, Moët & Chandon, Dom Pérignon, and many others.